 In February of 2018, the group again expanded when leather artist Cathy Schmidt agreed to join.
 The third (2018) and fourth (2019) annual Oak Street Art Fairs were hits, with 32 and 36 committed artists, respectively, in 2018 and 2019.
 Starting with the 2018 fair, the Children’s Art Tent created a fun space for kids to work on structured art projects with current and former teachers there to help.
 Free live music has also become a big part of the fair, with seven popular musical acts performing on the Oak Leaf Stage, every hour on the hour between 10 a.m. and 5 p.m.

 More changes came to Oak Street Art in 2019, with the departure of Shirley Krienert and Rachel Malcolm Ensor for other adventures, as well as the arrival of stained glass artist Stephanie Dillard.
 Later in 2020, Ann Fischer moved away, but her heart is always with the group.
 Oak Street Art (“Group” was dropped as part of the name in 2018) continues to evolve in the Logan Historic Arts Neighborhood, in our new headquarters, the Jones House on the southwest corner of Oak and 16th Streets in Murphsyboro.
 Look for the permanent black and white Oak Street Art banners hung up high along Oak Street, thanks to the Murphysboro Tourism Commission.

-In addition to putting on the annual art fair (with the fifth annual fair coming up on April 25, 2020), Oak Street Art members are actively engaged in their community, especially in providing opportunities for children to make their own art.
+In addition to putting on the annual art fair, Oak Street Art members are actively engaged in their community, especially in providing opportunities for children to make their own art.
 See community tab for details.